 How Bad Company’s Debut Changed Perceptions About Supergroups

-As often as not, rock supergroups turn out to be depressingly less than the sum of their parts.
+Rock supergroups often turn out to be depressingly less than the sum of their parts.
 But when singer Paul Rodgers and drummer Simon Kirke left Free to team up with ex-Mott the Hoople guitarist Mick Ralphs and former King Crimson bassist Boz Burrell, the results proved too potent to ignore.

 Rodgers concurred.
 "Yeah, there were personality clashes in Free, really," he said.
 "I think it's as simple as that; I think we felt we weren't leaving each other enough room to develop in our own way and we were restricting each other.
 So we said, let's go different ways."

-Burrell added the final missing link, putting his busy career as a session player on hold to be part of what seemed to be a promising outfit.
-"I was doing session work mainly when they called me," he recalled.
+Burrell added the final missing link, putting his own busy career on hold to be part of what seemed to be a promising outfit.
+"I was doing session work mainly when they called me," he added.
 "People like Alexis Korner, Eddie Harris, Esther Phillips.
 I'd really planned to do sessions for a year and then hope I'd find a really good unit to get into."

 Kirke, in a talk with Circus, said "everything seems to have been a natural progression in the band.
 There was no hustling or planning, we were just playin' it by ear.
 Obviously we wanted to form a good solid band but we weren't going to make any compromises.
 The people in the band had to be the right people, the right sort of personal chemistry."

 Listen to Bad Company Perform 'Ready for Love'

 Their no-compromise attitude was also reflected in the new band's response to expectations engendered by its members' previous efforts.